DiegoLera/Diegosthings/README.md

 6- "Submerged arc welding" libro, P T Houldcroft FEng

+Submerged arc welding (SAW) is preferred over other methods of welding of pipes because of its inherent qualities like easy control of process variables, high quality, deep penetration, smooth finish, capability to weld thicker sections and prevention of atmospheric contamination of weld pool

 ---

 7- "Prediction and control of weld bead geometry and shape relationships in submerged arc welding of pipes"